-The undergraduate Astrophysics program at IIT is designed as an introduction to the physics behind stars, observational techniques, extragalactic astronomy and relativity.
-Graduates with an Astrophysics degree generally move on to jobs in government, universities, the private sector or onto teaching positions in middle and high schools.
-Others continue on to obtain a Master’s or PhD.
+The undergraduate Astrophysics program at Illinois Tech is designed as an introduction to the physics behind stars, observational techniques, extragalactic astronomy, and relativity.
+Graduates with an Astrophysics degree generally move on to jobs in government, universities, the private sector, or onto teaching positions in middle and high schools.
+Others continue on to obtain a Master’s or Ph.D. degree.
 The American Institute of Physics Career Website provides more information about careers for Astrophysics majors.

-To succeed in the Astrophysics program, a prospective student should have had chemistry, biology and physics in high school as well as pre-calculus at a minimum.
+To succeed in the Astrophysics program, you should have taken courses in chemistry, biology, and physics in high school, as well as pre-calculus at a minimum.
 A course in astronomy, if offered, would also be helpful.
-First year success will come easier if the student has completed honors or AP physics and any offering of calculus in high school.
-Credit for AP calculus can be given for scores of 4 or 5 on the AP exam in Calculus AB or BC and scores of 4 or 5 in AP Physics C.
+First year success will come easier if you have completed honors or AP physics and any offering of calculus in high school.
+Credit for AP calculus can be given for scores of 4 or 5 on the AP exam in Calculus AB or BC, and scores of 4 or 5 in AP Physics C.